Goodland Municipal Airport: Historical airline service

 Goodland first received scheduled airline service in the early 1930s by United States Airways, which flew a Metal Aircraft Flamingo on an airmail route between Denver and Kansas City, stopping at Goodland, Salina, and Topeka, Kansas.
 This route was discontinued about 1933, and airline service did not return to Goodland until 1961 when Central Airlines began service to Denver, Kansas City, and Wichita on Douglas DC-3s.
 The flights to Kansas City and Wichita made stops in other Kansas cities.
 In 1967 Central merged with the original Frontier Airlines (1950–1986) which continued service to Goodland with Convair 580s.
 Frontier ended service in 1976–77; Air Midwest began flying Fairchild Swearingen Metroliners on the same routes.
 In early 1988 Air Midwest to Goodland began code-sharing with Eastern Airlines, operating as Eastern Express.
 By late 1988 the agreement with Eastern had ended and Air Midwest began a new code-share agreement with Braniff (1983–1990) operating as Braniff Express.
 This agreement ended the following year when Braniff shut down.
 Air Midwest then reverted to operating under their own brand until early 1991 when another code-share agreement was set up with US Airways to operate as US Airways Express, with flights to Kansas City and Denver.
 Air Midwest ended service on April 15, 1992, and Mesa Airlines began service operating as United Express for United Airlines.
 This service was to Denver on Beechcraft 1900Ds.
-In 1998 the United Express flights to Denver were changed to Great Lakes Airlines Beechcraft 1900Ds.
-Great Lakes flights ended in early 2000; Goodland has not had airline service since.
+Mesa's service ended in mid-1996 and the United Express service to Denver was reinstated in mid-1997 by Great Lakes Airlines, also with Beechcraft 1900Ds.
+Great Lakes flights ended in early 2000 and Goodland has not had airline service since.